Lincoln Handicap Preview, Tips, Runners & Trends

 3. Johan (1:37.34) in 2022

 Looking at the future form, is the winner worth following next time out?
 From the past 20 if you had followed the winner of the Lincoln Handicap next time out then you would have backed a total of 1 winner.
-Backing all 19 runners who have been out since to win at SP next time out, would have returned an LSP of -16.50.
-Remember to use the racing predictions along with the information on this page to find a bet on the 2025 Lincoln Handicap.
+Backing all 18 runners who have been out since to win at SP next time out, would have returned an LSP of -15.50.
+Ahead of the 2026 Lincoln Handicap why not head over to the racing predictions for tips on other races today?

 What the expert says...